vanderfreitas/DCTIF/README.md

 If you use this code, please cite the paper:

 **Freitas, V. L. S., Lacerda, J. C., Macau, E. E. N. Complex Networks approach for dynamical characterization of nonlinear systems.
-Submitted to: International Journal of Bifurcation and Chaos.**
+Submitted to: International Journal of Bifurcation and Chaos.
+2019 **